xenontechs/streamhelper/readme.md

 11. good luck

 # how to contribute
-feel free to commit to the dev branch, but be careful, I will hold submissions to the highest standards that I know of. at the moment these standards are very low, but I do not give any guarantees for the future.
+feel free to commit **to the dev branch**, but be careful, I will hold submissions to the highest standards that I know of. at the moment these standards are very low, but I do not give any guarantees for the future.

+the active repo is on [GitHub](https://github.com/xenontechs/streamhelper), the one on [GitLab](https://gitlab.com/xenontechs/streamhelper) is automatically cloned.
+If possible, please create PRs on **GitHub**.

+# a bit more guidance...
+- buttons on the deck are defined in datastore.py, the attributes are passed along the GET+POST to be evaluated by macros.py
+  - this whole process is still being evaluated between "all is preprogrammed" and "programm is evaluating button stuff"
+- datastore.py should hold all data, generally speaking
+- obs.py has a ton of functions to resolve scene data back and forth
+- routes.py should be clean and just for flask routing, but constantly takes all debugging abuse
+- playground exists to play around with all functions. create all the buttons in playground.html
+- log is that dark place over there we don't look at